 Most people would not consider getting behind the wheel of a motor vehicle after consuming too much alcohol, but few think twice before driving with an unrestrained pet in their vehicle.
 Statistically speaking, driving with an unrestrained pet can create the same risk of harm as drunk driving.
 To put this into perspective, there were 10,142 deaths attributed to drunk-driving accidents in 2019 and many more injures.

 As of 2020, Connecticut is one of only twenty-four states in the country that prohibits drivers from using handheld phones while operating a motor vehicle.
-Currently, Hawaii is the only state that bans drivers from allowing some type of interference with their control over a motor vehicle by an animal, person or other object.
+Currently, Hawaii is the only state that bans drivers from allowing some type of interference with their control over a motor vehicle by an animal, person, or another object.
 Both Virginia and California attempted to pass legislation prohibiting motor vehicle operators from having pets on their lap but neither law was enacted.

 According to the Automobile Association of America, 31 percent of respondents to a recent survey admitted to being distracted by their dog while driving and 21 percent have allowed their dog to sit on their lap while driving.

-Restraining your pet when driving cannot only help protect your pet, but you and other passengers in your vehicle as well," said Lloyd Marshall, a senior vice president with AAA Southern New England.
+"Restraining your pet when driving cannot only help protect your pet, but you and other passengers in your vehicle as well," said Lloyd Marshall, a senior vice president with AAA Southern New England.
 "An unrestrained 10-pound dog in a crash at 50 mph will exert roughly 500 pounds of pressure, while an unrestrained 80-pound dog in a crash at only 30 mph will exert 2,400 pounds of pressure."

-- If you are involved in an accident and are injured an aggressive pet inside of your vehicle will make it more difficult for emergency medical personnel to get to you to start providing emergency medical assistance.
+- If you are involved in an accident and are injured, an aggressive pet inside of your vehicle will make it more difficult for emergency medical personnel to get to you and begin providing emergency medical assistance.

-To properly restrain your pet you should consider any one of the following:
+To properly restrain your pet, you should consider any one of the following:

-* 1) Seat Belt Harness System - A seat belt system is based upon the size of your pet and is attached to your vehicle's seatbelt.
+- A Seat Belt Harness System - A seat belt system is based upon the size of your pet and is attached to your vehicle's seatbelt.

-* 3) Pet Carriers - A properly sized and secured pet carrier could be the best option for protecting you and your small pet while driving.
+- Pet Carriers - A properly sized and secured pet carrier could be the best option for protecting you and your small pet while driving.